A small abandoned building with signage for the "Jumas Peoples Trading Company" stands in the foreground of a cityscape of Winston-Salem at dusk

 ncImpact

-The Trust engaged ncIMPACT to give advice on developing an overall strategy for its Local Impact Funding.
+The Trust engaged ncIMPACT to give advice on developing an overall strategy for our Local Impact Funding.
 The ncIMPACT team analyzed demographic data, the results of an electronic survey of Forsyth residents and workers, and comments recorded during interviews and focus groups to distill the county’s present challenges.

 Our Grantmaking Strategies